johnsirmon/clearcouncil/README.md

 - **Documentation and Guides**: Comprehensive documentation and guides for effective tool usage.

 ## Project Goals
+-
+- ** ability to ask simple questions about key york county projects, using publically available data on budget, county council votes, rezoning, ordinances, etc.
+- examples would include how much is the current impact fee for York county district 2, when was it decided and how much does this affect a cconstituent with an example
+- review the last year of county council meetings and list all votes for district 2
+- review the SC State Ethics commision reports for my district representative and highlight any potential conflicts of interest.
+-
 - **Enhancing Transparency**: Making local government records accessible and understandable.
 - **Support for Research and Analysis**: Enabling in-depth analyses of local governance.
 - **Innovation in Governance**: Advancing applications like AI-driven council analysis.

 ## Getting Started